ikviatkovski/Bokeh_Demo_Project/README.md

-# Bokeh Python data vizualization library demo #
+# Bokeh Python Data Vizualization Library Demo #

 The goal of this project is to demostrate main features and functionality available for users of Bokeh visualization library.